 Ms. Quilantang pursued a career in education at San Joaquin Delta College where she held classified and faculty positions.
 While at Delta she was a past officer of the Asian Pacific Islander American Staff Association and was also involved with the Cultural Awareness Program.
 In addition, she was a member of various local education groups including the Business Education Alliance of the Greater Stockton Chamber of Commerce, Phi Delta Kappa--UOP chapter, and the Association of Filipino-Americans in Education of Stockton and Vicinity.
 Although she has since retired from teaching full-time, Ms. Quilantang continues as an adjunct professor in the Applied Science, Business, and Technology division at Delta College.

-She is a charter board member of the Little Manila Foundation.
+She is a charter board member of Little Manila Rising.

 Lorenzo Romano was born and raised in Stockton CA and is a son of a Manong.
 He is the former chairperson of Little Manila from 2010-2015 and joined the board in 2006.